devicetree-org/lopper/README-architecture.txt

 Command line assists:
 --------------------

-Commonly we want to run a assist against the loaded system device tree and exit.
+Commonly we want to run an assist against the loaded system device tree and exit.

 That assist doesn't need to be run in order with other lopper operations or is the only action to be taken.